Best Cordless Vacuums for Pet Hair

 Third, it takes too long to charge (16 hours) because it uses a nickel cadmium battery.
-Run time varies and according to reviews it goes for around 15 minutes but if the motorized brush is used that goes down.

-On the plus side, it only costs less than $60 so this easily costs almost 50% less than the other products featured here.
 This would be great for people who don’t have a lot of pets at home because it’ll have some trouble cleaning a thick layer of hair.

 These vacuums will help you clean up small pet hair messes before it piles up into a huge fur ball.

 The Black & Decker BDH2020FL would be the best portable option because of the hose and pet hair tool that allows you to really dig in and scrub fabric upholstery.

 Hoover Linx is a great option if you’re just looking for a floor cleaning tool – bare floor or carpet.
 Even with the old tech NiCad battery and limited run time, it does a pretty good job and has been a top selling stick vacuum for years.

 If money were not an issue and you value cleaning performance over anything else my hands down choice would be the Dyson DC59 MotorHead.